 Do you like traveling and taking pictures?
-Read my tips on how to take better pictures while traveling.
+Read my tips on how to take better pictures while hitting the road.

-This post won’t be too technical but I will show you with practical examples you can take nice pictures too.
-If you want to go a step forward don’t miss this post where I explain how you can sell your pictures and stockfootage and make money while actually traveling.
+This post won’t be too technical but I will show you practical examples.
+If you want to go a step forward don’t miss this article where I explain how you can sell your pictures and stock footage and maybe become one day a digital nomad.

-You don’t need to spend thousands of dollars for the latest camera or lens but you do need to practice what you learn and try to make the best use of the gear you have.
-Remember: Photography has little to do with equipment but much to do with the photographer.
+You don’t need to spend thousands of dollars on the latest camera or lens but you do need to practice what you learn and try to make the best use of the gear you have.
+Remember: Photography has little to do with equipment but everything to do with the photographer.

 Here are some tips on how to take better Travel Pictures: